 While certainly progress has been made on the side of universities in terms of the system for accepting adult students to formal curriculum (both undergraduate and postgraduate), the rate of adults actually studying at universities in Japan is still much lower than in Europe and North America.
-Following OECD researches in the 1980s which revealed that Japan ranked among the lowest as to the number of adult students studying at universities (at an undergraduate level), several measures were proposed and actualized since the early 1990s in order to let more adults come to campus, such as setting an exemption in the entrance examination for adults candidates.
-However, the number of adult university students studying at undergraduate level is currently weaving, with an contrast to the picture of adult entrants to postgraduate courses, where the general trend is for steady expansion (with some fluctuation).
-This reality would have contributed to the government's policy on education for adults at universities, which focuses on (mainly concerns with) those education at the postgraduate level (as in a recommendation repot by the Central Council for Education; another important background influencing the policy on universities is increasing needs in the society for the workforce equipped with a highly developed professional skills, who are able to function well in the current knowledge-based society and are thought to be the key in winning the intense international/inter-regional competitions.
+Following OECD researches in the 1980s which revealed that Japan ranked among the lowest as to the number of adult students studying at universities (at undergraduate level), several measures were proposed and actualized since the early 1990s in order to let more adults come to campus, such as setting an exemption in the entrance examination for adults However, the number of adult university students studying at candidates. undergraduate level is currently decreasing, in contrast to the general trend of adult entrants to postgraduate courses, which is for steady expansion (with some fluctuation).
+This reality would have contributed to the government's policy on education for adults at universities, which is mainly concerned with the education at postgraduate level (as shown in a recommendation report by the Central Council for Education); another important background influencing the public policy on universities is increasing needs in the society for the workforce equipped with highly developed professional skills, who are able to function well in the current knowledge-based society and are thought to be the key in winning the intense international/inter-regional competitions.

-This policy trend, however, focuses heavily upon those who have already got education of a relatively high level and is questionable.
-In recent years, Japanese society is burdened (challenged) with problems such as a progressive "polarization of employment forms", a widening economic divide (between the wealthy and the poor), and the stabilization / reproduction of such divide over generations.
-There are also strong social needs for securing educational opportunities for adults, where they can learn again, learn to change careers and to upgrade their skills, in order to make their lives meaningful lives in these unstable times.
-It can be said that these current social situations in Japan is urging the government to be seriously involved in promoting the education for adults at universities (particularly at the undergraduate level) -- as mentioned below, adult learners' needs for learning at universities are in fact not small, and universities are expected to contribute to a society through meeting social needs, for example, by providing opportunities for developing vocational skills outside workplaces, and providing education for changing careers / upgrading skills particularly for those who have been unable to fully enjoy education or those who are not employed (including housewives who have finished child-rearing).
-Such a policy of higher education is desirable also from the general viewpoint of equal opportunity of education or redressing social divides through education, and examples of other countries, such as the UK government's effort to increase the holders of higher education in adults' population, should offer useful materials for consideration.
+This policy trend is questionable, however, as it very much centers around those who have already got education of a relatively high level.
+In recent years, Japanese society is challenged with problems such as a progressive 'polarization of employment forms' (the decrease of full-time employment and the increase of temporary employment with worse working conditions), a widening economic divide, and the stabilization / reproduction of such divide over generations.
+There are also strong social needs for securing educational opportunities for adults living in the unstable times, so that they can re-learn, learn to change careers, learn to upgrade their skills and so on.
+It can be said that these current social situations in Japan is urging the government to be seriously committed to promoting the education for adults at universities (particularly at undergraduate level) -- as is mentioned later, adult learners' needs for learning at universities are in fact not small, and universities are expected to contribute to a society through meeting social needs, for example, by providing opportunities for developing vocational skills outside workplaces, and providing education for changing careers / upgrading skills particularly for those who have been unable to fully enjoy education or those who are not employed (including housewives who have finished child-rearing).
+Such a policy of higher education is desirable also from the general viewpoint of equal opportunity of education or redressing social divides through education, and examples of other countries, such as the UK government's effort to increase the holders of higher education qualifications in adults' population, should offer useful examples for consideration.